Who Gets Custom Deal Toys (and What Exactly are They For?)

 One reason was their distinctive designs, which, again, had special meaning and resonance for those involved in the transaction.
 Having a design specific to a deal, and all the many challenges and shared experiences that went into bringing that deal to fruition is what gives custom deal toys so much perceived value and cachet for participants.

 And because deal toys are valued in this way, they also tend to be displayed prominently.
-As banks soon appreciated—and long before the term “top-of-mind marketing” became so well-worn—that this also meant that their names and logos remained prominently displayed to their clients.
+As banks soon appreciated—and long before the term “top-of-mind marketing” became so well-worn—that this also meant that their names and logos remained conspicuous to their clients.
 That kind of silent advertising and promotion can be invaluable, especially if you’re trying to lay for the groundwork for future business with that client.
+Firms seeking to strengthen client relationships often turn to financial tombstone and custom commemrative designs that reflect the significance of the transaction.

 Deal Toy with Embedded Drug Vial